 This example shows you how to read analog input from the physical world using a potentiometer.
 A potentiometer is a simple mechanical device that provides a varying amount of resistance when its shaft is turned.
-By passing voltage through a potentiometer and into an analog input on your Arduino, it is possible to measure the amount of resistance produced by a potentiometer (or pot for short) as an analog value.
-In this example you will monitor the state of your potentiometer after establishing serial communication between your Arduino and your computer running the Arduino Software (IDE).
+By passing voltage through a potentiometer and into an analog input on your board, it is possible to measure the amount of resistance produced by a potentiometer (or pot for short) as an analog value.
+In this example you will monitor the state of your potentiometer after establishing serial communication between your Arduino or Genuino and your computer running the Arduino Software (IDE).

-Connect the three wires from the potentiometer to your Arduino board.
-The first goes to ground from one of the outer pins of the potentiometer.
-The second goes from 5 volts to the other outer pin of the potentiometer.
-The third goes from analog input 0 to the middle pin of the potentiometer to the analog pin A0.
+Connect the three wires from the potentiometer to your board.
+The first goes from one of the outer pins of the potentiometerto ground .
+The second goes from the other outer pin of the potentiometer to 5 volts.
+The third goes from the middle pin of the potentiometer to the analog pin A0.

 click the image to enlarge

-The Arduino has a circuit inside called an analog-to-digital converter that reads this changing voltage and converts it to a number between 0 and 1023.
+The Arduino and Genuino boards have a circuit inside called an analog-to-digital converter or ADC that reads this changing voltage and converts it to a number between 0 and 1023.
 When the shaft is turned all the way in one direction, there are 0 volts going to the pin, and the input value is 0.
 When the shaft is turned all the way in the opposite direction, there are 5 volts going to the pin and the input value is 1023.
 In between, analogRead() returns a number between 0 and 1023 that is proportional to the amount of voltage being applied to the pin.

-In the program below, the only thing that you do will in the setup function is to begin serial communications, at 9600 bits of data per second, between your Arduino and your computer with the command:
+In the sketch below, the only thing that you do in the setup function is to begin serial communications, at 9600 bits of data per second, between your board and your computer with the command:

 Next, in the main loop of your code, you need to establish a variable to store the resistance value (which will be between 0 and 1023, perfect for an

 Finally, you need to print this information to your serial monitor window.
 You can do this with the command Serial.println() in your last line of code: